German American Bund: Bund's activities

 On March 19, 1936, the German American Bund was established as a follow-up organization for the Friends of New Germany in Buffalo, New York.
 The Bund elected a German-born American citizen Fritz Julius Kuhn as its leader (Bundesführer).
 Kuhn was a veteran who had served in the Bavarian infantry during World War I and was also an Alter Kämpfer (old fighter) for the Nazi Party who had been granted American citizenship in 1934.
 Kuhn was initially effective as a leader since he was able to unite the organization and expand its membership.
-However, he later came to be seen as an incompetent swindler and a liar.
+He later came to be seen as an incompetent swindler and a liar.

 The administrative structure of the Bund mimicked the regional administrative subdivisions of the Nazi Party.
 The German American Bund divided the United States into three Gaue: Gau Ost (East), Gau West and Gau Midwest.
 Together the three Gaue comprised 69 Ortsgruppen (local groups): 40 in Gau Ost (17 in New York), 10 in Gau West and 19 in Gau Midwest.
 Each Gau had its own Gauleiter and staff to direct the Bund operations in the region in accordance with the Führerprinzip.
 The Bund's national headquarters was located at 178 East 85th Street in the New York City borough of Manhattan.